AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 No. Passwords are still not enough these days. with key loggers, phishing attacks, and various other methods, there are ways to get around having to guess your password.
 They can get it directly from you without your knowledge, and often times this is much easier and more effective.

-So now you're probably thinking, then whats the point of a password manager now?
+So now you're probably thinking, then whats the point of a password manager?
 Well, its still your last defense, but there is many more walls you can put up.
-The best way to prevent some of these attack is to enable multi-factor authentication for all of your accounts.
+The best way to prevent most of these attacks is to enable multi-factor authentication (MFA) for all of your accounts.
 This makes it so you have to use a 2nd form of authentication along with your password.
+Most services offer the ability to verify by sending a text to your phone.
+But there is a better way.
 This most often takes the form of an authenitcator app on your phone that generates a new passcode on a set interval (15-30 seconds).
-When you input your password it will ask for the passcode, or alternatively you can verify it with the push of a button on your phone.
-LastPass offers an authentication app you can download for iphone or android.
-Microsoft, Google, and other large tech companies offer their own authenitcation apps as well.
+When you input your password it will ask for the passcode, or alternatively some will send notifications that ask you verify it with the push of a button on your phone.
+LastPass offers an authentication app you can download for iphone or android, and its compatible with most, if not all services that allow MFA.
+Alternatively, Microsoft, Google, and the other large tech companies offer their own authenitcation apps that are just as good.
+Its mostly up to your preference.
+However, many people find giving the large tech companies even more of their information quite distasteful..

 If the authentication app is still not secure enough for you, you can use a yubikey which is a physical USB key that contains the necessary encryption keys to authenticate you.
 There are even USB keys with finger print readers on them for further security.
 In most cases this is overkill.